daleonpz/misc/toDelete/PositionPaper/lncs-pandoc-master/paper.md

 From the perspective of the analyst/ stakeholder:
 - Known knowns: not a problem
-- known unknowns: the analyst has a domain knowlegde but the stakeholder may forgot or be unaware
+- known unknowns: the analyst has a domain knowledge but the stakeholder may forgot or be unaware
-- Unknown knowns: the stakeholder holds a knowlegde but it is not articulated, so the analyst has to discover this tacit knowlegde and elicitate it.
-Once the stakeholder shows a glimpse of his knowlegde the analyst realize that there is something and the problem into known unknowns.
+- Unknown knowns: the stakeholder holds a knowledge but it is not articulated, so the analyst has to discover this tacit knowledge and elicit it.
+Once the stakeholder shows a glimpse of his knowledge the analyst realize that there is something and the problem into known unknowns.
-- Unknown unknowns: the analist and the stakeholder are unaware of what's missing, but it has the potential to be relevant information.
+- Unknown unknowns: the analyst and the stakeholder are unaware of what's missing, but it has the potential to be relevant information.

 The Tacit Knowledge Framework [14] poses three challenges: